ids/cluster-builder/docs/kubernetes-iscsi-storage.md

     targetd_server_account_credentials=targetd-account
     targetd_server_account_username=admin
     targetd_server_account_password=ciao
-    targetd_server_namespace=default

 These same settings will be used to create the corresponding __ISCSI provisioner manifests__ that will bind the provisioner to the __Targetd Storage Appliance__.

-> __Note__ that the iSCSI configuration has been bundled into the deployment process and should happen automatically.
-It can be manually re-applied via `coreos-init.yml` at any point, but should already be configured.
-You can also re-run the playbooks below at any point to regenerate the artifacts.

-Once the CoreOS cluster has been deployed via the [PXE method](README_CoreOS.md) we need to prep CoreOS for ansible management.
-This makes use of an __ansible-galaxy__ [module](https://coreos.com/blog/managing-coreos-with-ansible.html) to bootstrap CoreOS with a lightweight version of __python__ to enable ansible modules.

-With the __Targetd Storage Appliance configuration__ values in our __CoreOS Cluster configuration file__ we can run the __cluster-builder__ ansible script to configure CoreOS for iSCSI direct:
+With the __Targetd Storage Appliance configuration__ values in our cluster configuration file we can run the __cluster-builder__ ansible script to configure k8s for iSCSI direct:

-    ansible-playbook -i clusters/ids/core ansible/coreos-iscsi-setup.yml
+    ansible-playbook -i clusters/ids/core ansible/centos-iscsi.yml

-> There is also an alternative `ansible-playbook -i clusters/ids/core ansible/coreos-iscsi-script.yml` that generates a raw bash script to accomplish the same configuration.
-This is now deprecated but can still be used to correct or troubleshoot the ansible script based installation.

-When the `coreos-iscsi-setup.yml` completes, there will be an __iscsi-manifests__ folder in your cluster package folder for the CoreOS cluster.

-__At this stage you must setup your `kubectl` configuration before proceeding - ensure you can connect to your CoreOS cluster__
+__At this stage you must setup your `kubectl` configuration before proceeding - ensure you can connect to your `kubeadm` cluster__

 We will then install the iSCSI Provisioner:

-    ./coreos-iscsi-secret.sh
+    ./iscsi-secret.sh

 This will create the secret credentials that the iSCSI provisioner will use to connect to the Targetd server.

-    kubectl apply -f coreos-iscsi.yml
+    kubectl apply -f iscsi.yml

 This will create the necessary roles, as well as install the __iscsi-provisioner__ deployment and the corresponding storage class.